PavelKisliak/BitSerializer/README.md

 - Simple syntax which is similar to serialization in the Boost library.
 - Validation of deserialized values with producing an output list of errors.
 - Support serialization for enum types (via declaring names map).
-- Support serialization for most STL containers.
+- Support serialization for all STD containers.
 - Support serialization to streams and files.
 - Encoding to various UTF formats.
 - Useful string conversion submodule (supports enums, classes, UTF encoding).